 When Can an Injury From a Design Defect Entitle You to Compensation?

-We've seen that the elements of "defective" and "unreasonably dangerous" can be proven by showing a flawed design, or by showing a defect in the manufacturing of the product itself.
+We’ve seen that the elements of “defective” and “unreasonably dangerous” can be proven by showing a flawed design, or by showing a defect in the manufacturing of the product itself.
 The concept of faulty manufacturing is explored in another chapter.
+Attorney Eric T. Kirk will tell you.
 A Baltimore personal injury lawyer trying a strict liability products case premised on defective design argues that the jury consider several factors in determining if the product was reasonably safe:

 - is it likely that the product, as designed, would cause injury, and the severity of that injury